loid122/writeups/vulnhub/GlasgowSmile-v2/Readme.md

 /tmp:/usr/bin:/bin
 ```
 \
-After this , if we run "./gothamwillburn4" , we get a reverse shell as root since , this is a SUID binary
+After this , if we run "./gothamwillburn4" , we get a reverse shell as root ,since this is a SUID binary

 ```bash
 root@glasgowsmile2:~/Ladies_and_Gentlmen/Gotham# id